 I have called MANY TIMES, they say they can see it in their computer, off course they can.
 I give them my ID NUMBER.
 While my hometown for this weekend is 81% rented for this weekend, they still hide my home till all those houses with service fee in their pockets will be rented.
 I only get a request when there is NOT even ONE home AVAILABLE, then I get few requests.
 Like President weekend

-34. will only deal with owners.
+- Will only deal with owners.
 All but one owner has wanted to work with me.
 One just didn't want to deal with booking their place- clearly an inattentive owner and one to stay away from.
 One mentioned they were concerned they would be black listed- they were actually scared of vrbo.
 That is not cool.
 I will continue to book direct with owners.
-I don't have a contract with vrbo. they cannot control me.....
+I don't have a contract with vrbo.
+They cannot control me.....

 I would like to add something else that is really troubling me at the moment and it concerns SEPA direct debits.